 Nutritional Therapy

-Nutritional Therapy aims to diagnose and treat the underlying cause of any health concern whilst alleviating any symptoms through dietary and lifestyle adjustments.
+Nutritional Therapy aims to tackle the underlying cause of any health concern whilst alleviating any symptoms through dietary and lifestyle adjustments.
 By supporting the bodyÆs natural healing mechanisms it helps prevent disease and illness, and achieve long-term sustained health.

 Osteopathy

 Osteopathy is a way of detecting and treating damaged parts of the body such as muscles, ligaments, nerves and joints.
-Osteopaths treat a variety of common conditions, including changes to posture in pregnancy; babies with colic or sleeplessness; repetitive strain injury; postural problems caused by driving or work strain; the pain of arthritis and sports injuries.
+Osteopaths treat a variety of common conditions, including changes to posture in pregnancy; repetitive strain injury; postural problems caused by driving or work strain; the pain of arthritis and sports injuries.

 The Statutory Register of the General Osteopathic Council (GOsC) opened on 9 May 1998.
 The title "osteopath" became protected by law from 9 May 2000 when the transitional registration period ended.
 As a result it is a criminal offence, liable to prosecution, to describe oneself as an osteopath in the UK unless registered with the GOsC.
 The above summary, and much more information, is from www.osteopathy.org.uk